A guide to research programmes and other services funded by the National Measurement System and how you can contribute to them.

 |Management and formulation||5%|

 BIS advisory bodies represent the beneficiaries of the NMS programmes.
 Their advice enables BIS to commission and monitor the publicly-funded measurement programmes to deliver optimal impact and benefits to meet industrial and public needs.

 BIS runs 6 programme expert groups comprising of individuals with an active interest in the development of their area of business or market sector.
 The group members provide advice on the objectives, priorities and progress of the NMS programmes.

 - flow programme

 - electromagnetics and time programme

-Working groups meet twice a year and focus on the progress and strategic direction of their programme.
-Appointments to working groups are unpaid, voluntary, and personal.
-Reasonable travelling and other expenses incurred on working group business are paid in accordance with NMO guidelines.
-Members have the opportunity to make a real contribution to the work of NMO by helping to steer the government’s £60 million a year investment in the NMS.
+Programme expert groups meet once a year and focus on the progress and strategic direction of their programme.
+Appointments to the groups are unpaid, voluntary, and personal.
+Reasonable travelling and other expenses incurred on working group business are paid in accordance with BIS guidelines.
+Members have the opportunity to make a real contribution to the work of BIS by helping to steer the government’s £60 million a year investment in the NMS.
 Members have the opportunity to work with like-minded individuals and develop a network of new contacts in business, industry, science, academia, and government.

 Phone 020 8943 7272